usaid-cs/yesterday-i-learned/random.md

 1. [Throwing in *the* towel](https://idioms.thefreedictionary.com/throw+in+the+towel), from boxing, means to quit, give up, or stop trying.
 1. Secret gists are still publicly readable if the links are leaked.
 1. (Some) supercomputers are sold to [governments](https://en.wikipedia.org/wiki/Communications_Security_Establishment#Code_breaking_equipment) for code breaking.
-1. Present your strengths and weaknesses via short stories, in the "job hunting is 60% networking" that you have to do.
 1. You won't believe it.
 [Flirting](https://www.wikihow.com/Flirt) just means appearing interested in someone.
 1. Princess Zelda was based on [Zelda Fitzgerald](https://en.wikipedia.org/wiki/Zelda_Fitzgerald), a socialite in the 1900s.
 Like many socialites, she became crazy, got locked up in a hospital (for reasons?), and died when the hospital burned down.
 1. With no relation to each other, [both Java and JavaScript came out in 1995](https://en.wikipedia.org/wiki/JavaScript#JavaScript_and_Java).
 Java was made by a [James](https://en.wikipedia.org/wiki/James_Gosling), while JavaScript by a [Brendan](https://en.wikipedia.org/wiki/Brendan_Eich).